-Within the flexible structure of the Freedom School it was natural that a confession of -- an insistence on -- the desire to race northward lead to a discussion of the condition of the Negro in the North, about which most of the teachers could tell specifically.
+Within the flexible structure of the Freedom School it was natural that a confession of-an insistence on-the desire to race northward lead to a discussion of the condition of the Negro in the North, about which most of the teachers could tell specifically.
 And then came the news stories about Harlem, and Rochester, and Medford, Massachusetts, and the kids were interested, and worried.
-But it wee not just because the truth about the North began to shatter their dream of it as paradise that the kids changed their minds.
+But it was not just because the truth about the North began to shatter their dream of it as a paradise that the kids changed their minds.
 The yearning for the North was, of course, the expression of a need to escape the intolerability of the situation in Mississippi.
-But the nature of their need to escape was that they really did not know what it was about Mississippi that they hated-or, rather, they felt that what was intolerable for them had somehow to do withthe white man, somehow to do with the police-but they had not yet articulated, if they knew, the connections among all these things.
-And they had not, as well, articulated the connections of those things with their expression at home and in school.
+But the nature of their need to escape was that they really did not know what it was about Mississippi that they hated-or, rather, they felt that what was intolerable for them had somehow to do with the white man, somehow to do with getting only \$3.00 a day for 10 hours' work chopping a white man's cotton, somehow to do with the police-but they had not yet articulated, if they knew, the connections among all these things.
+And they had not, as well, articulated the connections of those things with their experiences of repression at home and in school.
 And so the very amorphous nature of the enemy was threatening to them.

 The experience in the Freedom School was that patterns began to be seen, and patterns were real and could be dealt with.
-So the kids began to see two things at once: that the North was no real escape, and that the South was not some vague white monster doomed irrationally to crush them.
-Simultaneously, they began to discover that they themselves could take action against the injustices -the specific injustices and the condition of injustice-which kept them unhappy and impotent.
+So the kids began to see two things at once: that the North was not real escape, and the South was not some vague white monster doomed irrationally to crush them.
+Simultaneously, they began to discover that they themselves could take action against the injustices-the specific injustices and the condition of injustice-which kept them unhappy and impotent.